enonic/app-google-analytics-old/README.md

 # Google Analytics App for Enonic XP

-This app extends the administration console by allowing to watch Google Analytics statistics for current page or site.
+This app extends the administration console by allowing to collect Google Analytics statistics for current page or site.

 Here's the documentation for this application: